Skip to main content

 • Section 2 : Initialization (e.g Database connection)

-• Section 3 : This is where you will add the implementation of all your TODO endpoints.
+• Section 4 : Part C - You will add the implementation of 2 more endpoints.

 // ************************************************